 Construction of new, remodeled or converted food service establishments are required to complete a Plan Review Application and submit building plans with specifications to the Health Department for approval prior to construction.
 Establishments closed for more than 90 days or have a change of ownership are required to contact the Health Department and schedule a pre-operational inspection prior to opening and issuance of a food permit.

 Category I (high risk) food service establishments are required to have a Certified Food Service Sanitation Manager (FSSMC) on duty whenever food is prepared or cooked in a Category I (high risk) and Category II (medium risk) establishments are required to have a minimum of one full-time FSSMC at each establishment.
 All other food handlers who are not a FSSMC must complete a Food Handler Training Course within 30 days after employment.

 Bake sales as fundraisers do not require a food permit from the Health Department but are restricted to non-potentially hazardous baked goods.
 A person who produces or packages a non-potentially hazardous baked good in their home for sale by a religious, charitable or nonprofit organization for fundraising purposes is allowed.
 Guidelines for Bake Sales as Fundraisers.

 Home Kitchen Operations are NOT permitted by the Clinton County Health Department.
 Any person cooking and preparing food or baked goods in their home for retail sale or food service to the public is in violation of the County and State Food Service Sanitation Codes and should be reported to the Health Department.
-Municipalities that have adopted and enforce an ordinance authorizing home kitchen operations may allow for the sale of only non-potentially hazardous baked goods directly to consumers.
+Municipalities that have adopted and enforce an ordinance authorizing home kitchen operations may allow for the preparation and sale of only non-potentially hazardous baked goods directly to consumers.

 *Single day events and celebrations are not required to obtain a Temporary Food Permit.
 Instead, food safety education materials and guidelines from the Health Department should be obtained and followed.